coltorapps/builder/docs/src/app/page.md

 ---

-## React Form Builder Demo
+## Demo of a React Form Builder with Drag and Drop

-Here is a live demo of a simple React form builder created using `shadcn` components for UI, and `dnd-kit` for drag and drop.
+Here is a live demo of a simple **React Form Builder Drag and Drop** interface created using `shadcn` components for UI and `dnd-kit`.

+In the **Preview Form** -> **Schema** section you can get an idea of how to generate React forms dynamically from JSON, making it easy to create and customize forms for your applications.

 {% basic-form-builder /%}